Since 1917: The History of the Sutherland Lumber Company

 In 1945, at the war's end, we started rebuilding the East St. Louis yard, which had been abandoned earlier because of the war.
 Soon we were off and running!
 We built yards as fast as we could find money for them.
 The wonderful people that had gone to war came back, and fortunately, we only lost a couple men in the service.
 We were always looking for towns where we thought the lumberyard would work, and soon found the stockyards in Sioux Falls and Ottumwa, repeating what we had done for the farmer in Des Moines.

+Next, we opened a yard in Indianapolis, Indiana.
 The new war in Korea made it hard to buy lumber.
-We had planing mills in Ridgeway, Colorado where we bought our timber and then milled it, and also in Custer, South Dakota where we bought lumber from small sawmills and then finished and dried it.
-Next, we opened a yard in Indianapolis, Indiana.
 Our yards were a new idea, incorporating our office as well as where we stored our lumber.
 We also began keeping tools and hardware stocked so that the customer could pick and choose what they needed as they needed it.
 This area grew as we added to our lines of products, and by 1960 it was a full hardware store.
 This was very different from what anyone else was doing.

 As our line of materials grew, so did the stores.
 When we opened Ft.
 Wayne, Indiana and Columbus, Ohio, a larger office building was a part of the plans.
 What had originally been just tools and hardware now included paint, electrical, plumbing supplies, and more.
 By 1960, there were 13 stores and more planned.